2 min read

 • Faulty switches or insulation

-Only qualified, competent personnel should inspect electrical equipment.
-They should be trained to recognize hazards and know when to remove faulty equipment from service.
+Only qualified personnel should perform inspections.
+They need the skills to recognize hazards and remove faulty equipment safely.

 3. Use Checklists

-Never allow unsafe equipment to remain on site.
-Tag it as "out of service" and remove it to prevent accidental use.
-For fixed installations, use lock-out/tag-out procedures until repairs are completed.
+Tag unsafe equipment as "out of service" and remove it from use.
+For fixed installations, apply lockout/tagout procedures until repairs are complete.

 6. Maintain an Inspection Register